Can Hypnosis Rewire Your Brain? What the Science Shows

 In both practices, the brain enters a slower wave state (alpha or theta), which allows for restoration, insight, and transformation at the deepest levels.

-Easy Ways to Get Started (Even If You’re Busy)
+Easy Ways to Get Started (Even If You are Busy)

-You don’t need to commit to an hour a day to feel the benefits of meditation or hypnosis.
+You do not need to commit to an hour a day to feel the benefits of meditation or hypnosis.
 You just need consistency.

 Try one of these simple daily resets: